 Many dental practices are fairly small when compared to the offices of corporate America.
 Make sure to tailor your resume to fit this smaller and closer work atmosphere.
 Specify how safe you are.
 Show you are deeply involved in the medical industry by mentioning your associations and certifications.

 As long as you stay honest but confident, and you write a resume with relevant powerful language, you will stand out above most of the competition.
-Let your resume get your foot in the door and win them over at the interview.
+Let your dental assistant resume get your foot in the door and win them over at the interview.